 Man due in court over shootings which left father-of-six dead and three injured

-A man is to appear in court charged with an alleged murder and three attempted murders following a series of firearm incidents in north-west Scotland.
+A man is to appear in court charged in connection with an alleged murder and three attempted murders following a series of firearm incidents in north-west Scotland.

 John MacKinnon, 47, died after a firearm was discharged on the Isle of Skye on Wednesday morning.